Canada (New France): Territorial evolution

 In the 240 years between Verrazano's voyage of exploration in 1524 and the Conquest of New France in 1763, the French marked the North American continent in many ways.
 Whether it was through by land distribution and clearing, the establishment of villages and towns, deploying a network of roads and paths or developing the territory with various constructions, the French colonists transformed and adapted the environments according to their needs.

 There are three major periods of expansion of the territory of Canada, mostly as a result of exploration efforts.
-First, the 1534–1603 period, in which Canada's territory comprised the coasts of Newfoundland, the entirety of Prince Edward Island, Nova Scotia and the coasts of New Brunswick, the Saint Lawrence River and the Gulf of Saint Lawrence.
+First, the 1534–1603 period, in which Canada's territory comprised the coasts of Newfoundland, the entirety of St John's Island, the Saint Lawrence River and the Gulf of Saint Lawrence, and lands that later became Nova Scotia and the coasts of New Brunswick.

-Then 1603–1673, in which, due to westward expansion and conflicts with Great Britain, the Canada territory was now composed of the coasts of the Saint Lawrence River, of the Gulf of Saint Lawrence and of the Great Lakes, as well as southern Ontario and northern New England.
+Then 1603–1673, in which, due to westward expansion and conflicts with Great Britain, Canada's territory was composed of the coasts of the Saint Lawrence River, of the Gulf of Saint Lawrence and of the Great Lakes, as well as lands that later became southern Ontario and northern New England.

-Then, in the last period of 1673–1741, the Canada territory was composed of the coasts of the Saint Lawrence River, of the Gulf of Saint Lawrence and of the Great Lakes, southern Ontario, southern Manitoba and the north-eastern Midwest.
-It is in this period that Canada was at its largest.
+Then, in the last period of 1673–1741, Canada's territory was composed of the coasts of the Saint Lawrence River, of the Gulf of Saint Lawrence and of the Great Lakes, and lands that later became southern Ontario, southern Manitoba, the north-eastern US Midwest, and part of the Upland South.
+It was in this period that Canada was at its largest.